Fotadrevo

 Fotadrevo is a rural municipality in southwestern Madagascar.
 It belongs to the district of Ampanihy, which is a part of Atsimo-Andrefana Region.
-The population of the commune was estimated to be approximately 35,000 in 2001 commune census.
+The population of the commune was estimated to be approximately 35,000.

 Primary and junior level secondary education are available in town.
 The majority 60% of the population of the commune are farmers, while an additional 30% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are peanuts, cassava and onions.
 Industry and services provide employment for 1% and 9% of the population, respectively.

+Infrastructure

+Fotadrevo is presently not connected to the electric grid.
+Jirama previews to produce electricity locally by the means of generators and solar from August 2023.

 Mining

 The Molo mine is situated 11.5 km North-north-east of Fotadrevo.